How to integrate Airtable MCP with OpenAI Agents SDK

 Introduction

 This guide walks you through connecting Airtable to the OpenAI Agents SDK using the Composio tool router.
-By the end, you'll have a working Airtable agent that can add new contacts from a signup list, create a project tracking table in workspace, delete outdated records from clients table, fetch schema for my marketing base through natural language commands.
+By the end, you'll have a working Airtable agent that can add new contacts from a signup list, create a project tracking table in workspace, delete outdated records from clients table through natural language commands.

 This guide will help you understand how to give your OpenAI Agents SDK agent real control over a Airtable account through Composio's Airtable MCP server.